Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Statement of the main results

 \item There exist $(\alpha_i)_{i=1}^{\ell}\subseteq (0,\infty)$ and $(\m_j)_{j=1}^2\in \R$ such that, a.s.\ for all $t\in \R_+$, $x\in \R^d$ and $y=(y_i)_{i=1}^{\ell}\in [0,\infty)^{\ell}$,

 \end{enumerate} \end{assumption}

+As we will see in Definition \ref{def:solution} and Theorem \ref{t:local} below, the parameter $\delta$ in \eqref{it:integrability_exponent_main_assumption} rule the Sobolev smoothness of $v$ with integrability $q$, while $p$ its time integrability with weight $\a$.
 Conditions \eqref{it:f_polynomial_growth_1}-\eqref{it:mass} in Assumption \ref{ass:f_polynomial_growth} are typically employed in the study of reaction-diffusion equations, see e.g.\ \cite{P10_survey} and the references therein.
 The growth of the nonlinearities $(F,f)$ in \eqref{it:f_polynomial_growth_1} is chosen so that the mapping $v\mapsto f(\cdot,v)$ and $v\mapsto \div(F(\cdot,v))$ has the same (local) scaling (see \cite[Subsection 1.4]{AV22}).
 As shown in \cite{AV22}, the above conditions ensure the existence of solution to \eqref{eq:reaction_diffusion}, with certain properties, under mildly regularity assumption on $v_0$.
 For the reader's convenience, we summarize the one needed in this paper in Theorem \ref{t:local} below.

 To introduce the definition of solutions we use the interpretation \eqref{eq:Ito_stratonovich_change} of the Stratonovich noise.
 Recall that the family $(w^{k,\alpha})_{k,\alpha}$ induces an $\ell^2$-cylindrical Brownian motion $\Br_{\ell^2}$ given by